In-Depth Auschwitz Exhibit Remembering the Holocaust Gets Extended Run Due to Overwhelming Demand

 “When we had the vision to create the exhibition, we conceived its narrative as an opportunity to better understand how such a place could come to exist and as warning of where hatred can take us to,” said Luis Ferreiro, director of the international exhibition firm Musealia, which partnered with the Auschwitz-Birkenau State Museum in Poland to create the exhibition project.

 As part of this goal, the exhibition—the largest on Auschwitz ever to be presented in the United States—goes beyond showcasing recovered artifacts from the concentration camp.
 Throughout 20 galleries that span three floors of the museum, Auschwitz.
 Not long ago.
-Not far away provides context about the rise of Nazism by outlining the stories of various Holocaust victims, perpetrators, and bystanders.
+Not far away. provides context about the rise of Nazism by outlining the stories of various Holocaust victims, perpetrators, and bystanders.
 The exhibit sheds light on the aftermath of the horrific experiences by Holocaust survivors—the youngest of whom are in their mid-70s today—displaying more than 100 artifacts from survivors who found refuge in the greater New York City area, such as sketchbooks and letters of personal correspondence, some of which have never before been on display in the United States.
 The collection also features 10 artifacts on loan from the Anne Frank House in Amsterdam, including the dried beans that Frank spilled and wrote about in her diary, which were later discovered between the cracks of stairs in the home where she hid from the Nazis.

 “This exhibit reminds, in the starkest ways, where anti-Semitism can ultimately lead,” said Ron Lauder, founder and chairman of the Auschwitz-Birkenau Foundation Committee and president of the World Jewish Congress.
 “And the world should never go there again.”

 Auschwitz.
 Not long ago.
-Not far away runs from May 8, 2019, through January 3, 2020, at the Museum of Jewish Heritage in New York City.
-Advance tickets are available for purchase at Auschwitz.nyc.
+Not far away. runs through August 30, 2020, at the Museum of Jewish Heritage in New York City.
+Tickets are available for purchase at Auschwitz.nyc.
 Admission costs $16 for adults, $12 for seniors and people with disabilities, and $10 for students and veterans.
-Holocaust survivors, active members of the military and first responders, and NYC public school students and educators (with valid school-issued identification) receive free entry.
+Holocaust survivors, active members of the military and first responders, plus educators and students under 12th grade in NYC area schools receive free entry.
 Complimentary audio guides with detailed narration in English, Spanish, French, Hebrew, Mandarin, German, Polish, or Russian are offered upon entry to the exhibit.

 >> Next: Plan Your Trip With AFAR’s Guide to New York City